SollyBunny/ddnet/README.md

 using the config ``sv_reset_file``

-In this **reset.cfg** it is recommeded to set the following configs to get a more classic pvp experience.
+In this **reset.cfg** it is recommended to set the following configs to get a more classic pvp experience.

 ```